• Menu

 Hunting: The Dan Noble SWA is located within Colorado GMU 70, with licensed and permitted hunting available for waterfowl, elk, and deer on the Greager Tract.
 Disarming firearms at the Miramonte Reservoir is strictly prohibited, except if hunting waterfowl.

 Picnicking: Picnic tables and bathrooms around the Miramonte Reservoir are free for public use, so long as everyone over 18 has a valid Colorado hunting, fishing, or public lands license.
-Although there are many scattering parking areas around the water, the primary day-use area is located near the boat ramp on the northeast shore.
+Although there are many scattered parking areas around the water, the primary day-use area is located near the boat ramp on the northeast shore.

 Swimming: Swimming is permitted in designated areas of the Miramonte Reservoir.